RageAgainstThePixel/github-action-template/README.md

-# github-action-js-template
+# github-action-template

-A GitHub Actions template repository for JavaScript based Actions
+A GitHub Actions template repository for TypeScript based Actions.

 ## How to use